burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Therefore, for example, in the initialization list in your copy constructor, you need to write in the initialization list `Base(std::move(rhs))`.

-The `std::move` is a need utility function that turns any LValue expression into an RValue reference, `std::move` could be called `RValue_cast`.
+The `std::move` is a need utility function that turns any LValue expression into an RValue reference, `std::move` could be called `rvalue_cast`.

 * In fact `std::move()` does not move anything.